MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 On the Xbox 360, titles performed matchmaking by configuring a schema of attributes, and a set of queries to search through those attributes.
 At run time, the title chose to either host a session or search for one.

-On Xbox One, matchmaking is server-based, and players and titles no longer decide whether to host or search.
+For all newer Xbox Live clients, such as Xbox One and PC, matchmaking is server-based, and players and titles no longer decide whether to host or search.
 Instead, each pre-formed group of players creates a "ticket" session and submits that session to the matchmaking service.

 The service then finds other sessions and combines the groups to form a new "target" session.